danorder/Flsun-super-racer-Full-klipper-config-/README.md

 Do not enable listed features in slicer that are known to be incompatible. those can be found on the klipper slicer docs on the website listed.
 Do not assume square corner velocity is the same as jerk its not the same. klipper runs on different motion software similar to junction deviation usually 5-7 on the sr is good and high acceelration. there are exceptions to this eg low accelleration  higher square corner for smaller prints with lower acceleration.

+General disclaimer use at your own risk I am not responsible for any resulting damages or miss use.
+All setting are setup to be in spec to the orginal marlin 1.3 firmware or close due to firmware differences.
+The speed is however setup to be faster and resolution is 3x higher then  marlin on the steppers.
+In general it is a bit more quiet.